xtuml/mc/doc/notes/9187_poly_int.md

 3. Background
 -------------
-The semantics of polymorphic events are consistent between xtUML and MASL Shlaer-Mellor dialects.
+The semantics of polymorphic events are mostly consistent between xtUML and MASL dialects of Shlaer-Mellor.
 However, the semantics are not being transferred between the dialects quite right in certain scenarios.

 The biggest hole is that polys are not handled when not assigned to